tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 ### Static Memory Allocation

 We state that TigerBeetle doesn't use `malloc` and `free` and instead does "static memory allocation".
 This is somewhat idiosyncratic use of the term so let's be precise about what TigerBeetle does and does not do.

-Unlike some embedded systems, TigerBeetle doesn't use global statics (`.bss` section) for allocation.
+When TigerBeetle starts, for every "object type" in the system it computes the worst-case upper bound for the number of objects needed, based on CLI arguments.
+Then TigerBeetle allocates exactly that number of objects and enters the main even loop.
+After startup, no new objects are created.
-The memory usage of TigerBeetle depends on the CLI arguments passed at runtime.
+Therefore no dynamic memory allocation or deallocation is needed.

-TigerBeetle also doesn't do arena allocation.
-It allocates an appropriately fixed-sized arena for allocations at the start and fails with an 'out of memory' error if the limit is exceeded.
-In TigerBeetle, static memory allocation is a consequence of everything having an explicit upper bound.
+This is different form truly static allocation of some embedded systems.
+TigerBeetle doesn't use global statics (`.bss` section) for allocation and memory usage depends on the runtime CLI arguments.

-When TigerBeetle starts, it computes the worst case memory allocation scenario for every "object" in the system.
-After startup, no new objects are created therefore no dynamic memory allocation is needed.
-The upper bounds are computed using a combination of static and dynamic information.
+This is also different from arena allocation.
+Some systems allocate a fixed-sized arena at the start and fail with an 'out of memory' error if the limit is ever exceeded.
+That is, while the memory usage is bounded, there's no guarantee that enough memory is reserved.
+In TigerBeetle, the amount of memory used is a consequence of everything having an explicit upper bound.

 Knowing the limits ensures that the system continues to function correctly even when overloaded.
 For example, TigerBeetle doesn't need to have _explicit_ code for handling backpressure.
 If everything has a limit, there's nothing to grow without bound to begin with.
 Backpressure arsis from the entire system of components needing to honor each-other's limits.

 Another interesting consequence of static limits is runway concurrency.
 In highly concurrent applications there are more concurrent tasks than the number of underlying resources available.
 This leads to oversubscription.
 A concurrent task is usually a closure allocated somewhere on the heap and registered with an event loop (a `Box<dyn Future>`).
 TigerBeetle _can't_ heap allocate structures at runtime.
 Each TigerBeetle "future" is represented by an explicit struct which is statically allocated as a field of a component that owns the structure.
 There's always a natural limit of how many concurrent tasks can be in flight!

 In summary, **static allocation is a forcing function to ensure that everything has a limit**, and a natural consequence of these limits.

 Somewhat surprisingly, our experience is that static allocation also simplifies the system greatly.
 You spend more time thinking up-front but after the initial design the interplay tends to just work out.

 Static allocation makes the system faster and greatly reduces latency variation.
-This is another consequence of knowing the limits and "physics" of the underlying system.
+This is another consequence of knowing the limits and "physics" of the underlying system, but is not the main reason for choosing static allocation.

 ### No Dependencies